dpretet/axi-crossbar/README.md

     - Non-blocking arbitration between requesters
     - Priority configurable per master interface
 - Timeout support per AXI channel & per interface
-    - A shared counter implement a time reference
-    - A request timeout leads the completion to response with DECERR
-    - A completion timeout leads the completion to response with SLVERR
 - Switching logic IO interfaces can be pipelined to achieve timing closure easier
 - Full-STRB vs Partial-STRB mode
     - Partial-STRB mode stores only first and last phase of a write request's payload STRBs,